qiannuanya/FccheaderparseR/README.md

 * very minimum preprocessing with focus on end-to-end learning with multi-field inputs, e.g., textual and categorical;
 * hybrid NN consists of four major compoments, i.e., embed, encode, attend and predict.
 FastText and NN based FM are used as building block;
 * purely bagging of NNs of the same architecture via snapshot ensemble;
-* efficiency is achieved via various a
+* efficiency is achieved via various approaches, e.g., laz